Himaghna-Minfy/-medium-assignment_3-4/README.md

 Both the feature/update-styling and feature/add-content branches made changes to the same section of the index.html file, which caused a merge conflict when attempting to merge the second branch.
 GitHub flagged the conflict during the pull request.
 I clicked “Resolve conflicts”, which showed both versions of the conflicting code.
 I manually edited the file to keep the necessary parts from both branches, removed the conflict markers (<<<<<<<, =======, >>>>>>>), and then committed the resolved version.
 After resolving, I completed the pull request merge successfully.

+ASSIGNMENT 4

+since to run npm admin permissions were required so couldnt do that, learnt about the tools asked in the assignment

+Husky is a tool that helps set up Git hooks easily, such as pre-commit or commit-msg hooks.

+lint-staged allows us to only lint files that are staged for commit, making it faster and more efficient.

+ESLint checks for syntax errors and code quality in JavaScript.

+Prettier automatically formats code to maintain consistency.

+commitlint checks that commit messages follow a specific convention (like Conventional Commits).

+GitHub Actions allows you to automate tasks such as running tests or linters every time code is pushed to the repository.